-Causes Calendar.com is the national non-profit events calendar, charity events search engine, and nonprofit resources guide.
+Causes Calendar.com is the national charity events calendar, nonprofit job bank, events search engine, and nonprofit resources guide.

 This charity calendar promotes fundraising events, helping organizations help themselves.

 You can support charities and other nonprofit organizations by going to their special events.
 From relays to pancake breakfasts to gala dinners, there are thousands of events in communities across the country that offer opportunities for

 participation in meaningful activities that support worthy causes.
 This website contains a searchable charity events calendar that can enpower you to discover worthwhile entertainment.

 Causes Calendar is a directory of charity happenings and other philanthropic fundraising activities across America.
 With our proprietary search engine, you can browse the United States nonprofit events database by date,

 organization, location, activity type, and cause category.
 You can even query by keywords or phrases.
 For example, use the nonprofit events calendar to find all